ux3d/c-library-template/README.md

 ## Continuous Integration

-This template includes a sample GitHub Actions workflow for multi-platform builds and tests.
+This template includes a sample GitHub Actions workflow for multi-platform builds and tests. vcpkg is automatically bootstrapped and used by CI.
 See `.github/workflows/ci.yml` for details.

 ---